Brazilian National Anthem: Lyrics

 The song consists of two consecutive stanzas.
 The adoption in 1922 of lyrics containing two stanzas thus created the present situation of the music of the anthem being played twice so as to allow for the singing of both stanzas.

-The Brazilian law stipulates that the B-flat major music needs to be played only once in instrumental renditions of the anthem without vocal accompaniment (thus, in instrumental renditions without vocal accompaniment, the playing of the music twice is optional), but both stanzas must be sung in vocal performances (F major).
+The Brazilian law stipulates that the B-flat major music needs to be played only once in instrumental renditions of the anthem without vocal accompaniment (thus, in instrumental renditions without vocal accompaniment, the playing of the music twice is optional), but both stanzas must be sung in F major in vocal performances.

 Certain renditions of the anthem exist for sporting events which vary in length and composition.
-For example, FIFA matches only have the first three paragraphs of the first stanza followed by the ending instrumental.
-The Olympic Games uses a version where the first and last sections of the first verse are used, followed by the chorus and the ending.
+For example, the Olympic Games uses a version where the first and last sections of the first verse are used, followed by the chorus and the ending.
 Otherwise an official rendition of the anthem consists of the introductory section, the first verse, chorus, and ending.
 The second stanza is usually omitted from most official occasions.

 In the lyrics, the opening line's mention of the Ipiranga river refers to the stream near (and now part of) the city of São Paulo where Prince Dom Pedro, the future Emperor Dom Pedro I of Brazil, declared Brazilian independence from Portugal.